-- Administration Building Receptionist's Desk - · Classroom Building Dean of Communication and Humanities - Gymnasium Physical Education and Music - · Library Circulation Desk - Science Building Dean of Math and Science (located in the Nelms Classroom Building) - · Student Center Building jHub Student Assistance Center - · McWherter Center Dean of Business and Industry - · Humboldt, Lexington & Savannah Centers Administrative Office
+- · Administration Building Business Services - · Nelms Classroom Building Dean of Communication/Humanities - · Gymnasium Athletic Director - · Library Circulation Desk - · Science Building Dean of Math and Science (located in Nelms) - · Student Center Building jHub Student Assistance Center - · McWherter Center Dean of Business and Industry - · Lexington & Savannah Centers Administrative Office

-Each individual location will forward items to the Library after holding them for one day.
+Each individual location will forward items to the Library after holding them for one day with the exception of monetary funds.
+Monetary funds are to be brought to the Business Services Office.
 The Library will hold all items for sixty days.
-After that time, they will forward unclaimed items to Physical Plant.
+After that time, the Library will forward unclaimed items to Physical Plant.
+After sixty days, any unclaimed monetary funds will be deposited into the JSCC Foundation Student Relief Fund.